rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

     GET /v2.0/users/{userId}/RAX-AUTH/roles

-This operation returns the list of all roles that are assigned to the user with the specified user Id.
+This operation returns the list of all roles that are assigned to the user with the specified ``userId``.
 If you don't know the user ID, use the :ref:`List users <get-list-users-v2.0>` operation with query parameter ``name`` to find it.

-For each role listed, the response includes identifying information such as the role ID, name, and the tenants to which the role is assigned, and the sources that determined how the user received the role on the specified tenants.
+For each role listed, the response includes identifying information such as the role ID, name, the tenants to which the role is assigned, and the sources that determined how the user received the role on the specified tenants.

 This calls differs from the similar
 :ref:`List global roles assigned to a user
-<get-list-global-roles-assigned-to-a-user-v2.0>` call by:
+<get-list-global-roles-assigned-to-a-user-v2.0>` call because it includes the
+following things:

-- Including all means by which a user can be granted a role such as the
+- All means by which a user can be granted a role such as the
   following:

   - Through the user itself
   - Through membership in a user group
   - Through the system

-- Including all forms of role assignment such as the following:
+- All forms of role assignment such as the following items:

   - On domain
   - On individual tenants
   - On RCN

 The :ref:`List global roles assigned to a user
-<get-list-global-roles-assigned-to-a-user-v2.0>` accounts only for roles
+<get-list-global-roles-assigned-to-a-user-v2.0>` call accounts only for roles
 assigned through the user on the domain.

 .. note::